timwarnock/x404-Novelty-URL-Shortener/README.md

     http://去.cc/齁
     http://去.cc/톞각

-Taken to extremes, what if we're building a database of many many URLs, let's say 9,223,372,036,854,775,807 (nine quintillion two hundred twenty-three quadrillion three hundred seventy-two trillion thirty-six billion eight hundred fifty-four million seven hundred seventy-five thousand eight hundred seven).
+Taken to extremes, what if we're building a database of lots and lots URLs, let's say 9,223,372,036,854,775,807 (nine quintillion two hundred twenty-three quadrillion three hundred seventy-two trillion thirty-six billion eight hundred fifty-four million seven hundred seventy-five thousand eight hundred seven).
 This is the largest signed-64-bit integer on most systems.
-We'd end up with short URLs that look something like this:
+Even with that many URLs, we'd end up with short URLs that look something like this:

     http://shorturl/7M85y0N8lZa
     http://去.cc/瑙稃瑰蜣丯